ksouvik52/ksouvik.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Digbalay, a second year PhD student in the Electrical and Computer Engineering Department, University of Southern California.
+* I am Digbalay, a second year PhD student in the Electrical and Computer Engineering Department, University of Southern California.
 I work with Prof. Shrikanth Narayanan at [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu/).
-I worked as a Research Software Engineer at [IBM Research Lab, Bangalore](https://www.research.ibm.com/labs/india/) from July 2016 to June 2018.
+* I worked as a Research Software Engineer at [IBM Research Lab, Bangalore](https://www.research.ibm.com/labs/india/) from July 2016 to June 2018.
 I completed my Masters in Electrical Engineering from [Indian Institute of Technology, Bombay](https://www.ee.iitb.ac.in/web) in 2016, specialising in Control and Computing.
 Previously, I obtained my Bachelors degree in Electronics and Telecommunication Engineering from [Jadavpur University](http://www.jaduniv.edu.in/) in 2014.
+* My research interests lie in the general areas of machine learning and computer vision and their associated applications in healthcare and multimodal problems .

-News and updates
+# News and updates
 ======